ioBroker/ioBroker.docs/docs/en/install/linux.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/install/linux.md
-hash: lZH9lVLQx9UEgKn5jJoU+CR4FWS1r6YPz0qDc7pFEeo=
+hash: IfM8p2R5hk9FlFrPpHyIakS8bpY9abMKtH1lxmBoo8w=
 ---
 # IoBroker installation on Linux
 !> These instructions do NOT apply to finished images of the website!
 However, manual installation is preferable to an image.

-The installation takes place via a script, which carries out the required installation steps and reloads any software packages that may be required.
+The installation is carried out using a script that carries out the necessary installation steps and loads any software packages that may still be required.
-During the installation, a new user “iobroker” and an associated home directory (/ home / iobroker) are created in the system.
+During the installation, a new user "iobroker" is created in the system as well as an associated home directory (/home/iobroker).
 The ioBroker then runs under this user.

 If reloading a script is too dangerous for you, you can check the script beforehand under [this link](https://raw.githubusercontent.com/ioBroker/ioBroker/stable-installer/installer.sh).

-These installation instructions for ioBroker show the installation on Linux using the example of the Raspberry Pi with Raspberry OS 'Buster'.
+These installation instructions for ioBroker show the installation on Linux using the example of a Raspberry Pi with Raspberry OS 'Buster'.

-Due to dependencies on other packages or additional installations, special features can occur again and again during the installation.
+Due to dependencies on other packages or additional installations, there can always be peculiarities during the installation.

-## Required hardware
+## Hardware required
-### Raspberry Pi 2/3/4
+###Raspberry Pi 2/3/4
 or any other hardware with a common Linux.
-However, Debian, Ubuntu or one of the distributions based on them is recommended.
+However, Debian, Ubuntu or one of the distributions based on it is recommended.

 We do not recommend using a Pi 1 as a master.
-It's just not powerful enough (500MB RAM, etc.).
-Due to the different hardware, these instructions do not fit a Pi 1 anyway.
+It just isn't powerful enough (500 MB RAM, etc.).
+Due to the different hardware, these instructions do not fit for a Pi 1 anyway.

-Even a Pi 2 or Pi 3 only has a maximum of 1 GB RAM.
-With 15 adapter instances this should be sufficient, but beyond that it can be tight.
-Each adapter instance requires around 40 MB (and sometimes 200MB and more) of RAM.
-You should therefore always keep an eye on the RAM usage before activating further adapter instances - 1 GB of RAM is finite.
+A Pi 2 or Pi 3 also only has a maximum of 1 GB of RAM.
+With 15 adapter instances, this should still be enough, but beyond that it can get tight.
+Each adapter instance requires about 40MB (and sometimes 200MB and more) of RAM.
+Therefore, one should always keep an eye on the RAM usage before activating further adapter instances - 1 GB RAM is finite.

-Therefore the Raspberry4 with 4, better 8 GB RAM is recommended from the Raspberry series.
+We therefore recommend the Raspberry4 with 4, better 8 GB RAM from the Raspberry series.

 ### Power adapter
 it is important to have a good power supply.
 Stability problems are to be expected with a weak power supply